Rectus/openxr-steamvr-passthrough/readme.md

 - Supports both application selectable environment blend modes in the OpenXR core specification: Alpha Blended and Additive.
 - Configuration menu available in the SteamVR dashboard.
 - User adjustable color parameters and opacity.
-- Override mode for applying passthough to applications that do not support it.
-The passthough view can be blended using chroma keying.
+- Override mode for applying passthrough to applications that do not support it.
+The passthrough view can be blended using chroma keying.

 ### Limitations ###